-• Project Goals: The purpose of this project is to evaluate the feasibility of Federal participation in implementing flood risk management solutions along the Delaware River in New Jersey.
+Project Goals: The purpose of this project is to evaluate the feasibility of Federal participation in implementing flood risk management solutions along the Delaware River in New Jersey.

 Greenwich and Logan Townships: There is potential for a 20,220 LF mixed levee and floodwall (8,900 LF of floodwall and 11,320 LF of levee) to protect 842 structures in a developed area known as Gibbstown, with 21 structures receiving nonstructural treatment outside the levee/floodwall alignment (17 buyout and 4 ringwall).
 In this area there is an existing federally uncertified and currently non-certifiable landform and associated tide gates along the Delaware River.
 The landform was built in the 1600's to enable salt hay farming behind it.
 The area formerly used for salt hay farming lies between the landform and the developed portion of Gibbstown and currently includes a large area of wetlands, as well as two contaminated industrial sites.
 The larger of the industrial properties is listed as a RCRA site and the smaller industrial property is listed as a CERCLA (Superfund) site.
 The proposed project area for the levee/floodwall combination is on the opposite side of the wetlands and industrial properties from the existing landform and runs snugly along the edge of development in Gibbstown.
 Floodgate Road cuts through the wetlands from Gibbstown to the existing landform, running somewhat perpendicular to the landform and proposed levee alignment.
 Properties along this roadway would be treated with nonstructural flood risk management measures.
-Depending upon wetland mitigation requirements associated with the proposed alignment, the project area may also include restoration in areas of degraded wetlands between the uncertified landform and the proposed levee.